abusous2000/Struts4Embedded/README.md

 Simply clone each use case's repository from github into *ChibiOS/demo/STM32* folder, and then import the make projects into ChibiStudio like any other project.
 Please take a note of the following; they will shorten your start-up time:

 - Download [ChibiOS 20.3.x](https://osdn.net/projects/chibios/releases/72607), and from now on this will be knows as *ChibiOS*
-- LWIP zip file is expected to be expanded in *ChibiOS/ext* folder; same goes for FATFS.- if you decide to use uGFX, then please clone the modified version of [uGFX v2.7](https://github.com/abusous2000/uGFX-2.7) in ChibiOS/ext folder; this version has been modified slightly.
+- *LWIP* zip file is expected to be expanded in *ChibiOS/ext* folder; same goes for *FATFS*.- if you decide to use uGFX, then please clone the modified version of [uGFX v2.7](https://github.com/abusous2000/uGFX-2.7) in ChibiOS/ext folder; this version has been modified slightly.
 Note that recent versions were very hard to integrate with ChibiOS.
 - in *ChiboOS/* root folder; please clone [ChibiOS-Contrib](https://github.com/ChibiOS/ChibiOS-Contrib); S4E is dependent on it.
 - every development board has its own configuration & make files.
 A configuration file per board is located into *./conf/<Board Name>/Struts4EmbeddedConf.h* where you'll find all specific configuration parameters per board (inclusive of all used pins & drivers).
 And make files are all grouped in /.make folder.
 Therefore this is a great starting point to understand project dependencies.
 - Static IP 10.42.0.10 was chosen running on network 10.42.0.X which you can easily change in *./conf/lwipopts.h*